zamfofex/dummyette/examples/streams.md

 Transforming streams looks very similar to tranforming arrays.
 We can use functions like `stream.map(transform)`, `stream.filter(keep)` to derive new streams.
 Note that this will not affect the existing stream, just like for arrays.
 The resulting stream will be of the same type as the originating stream.

+Note: The word “type” here refers to the stream being either a rewind stream or a live stream.

 The `stream.first` property is a promise that resolves to the first value of the stream once it arrives.
 It is a getter, so for live streams, this will actually be a promise that resolves to the very next value that arrives on the stream.

 The `stream.last` property is a promise that’ll resolve to the last value that arrives once the stream finishes.